C360 DATA PRIVACY NOTICE

 What is the legal basis for processing your personal data?

 - Explicit consent of the data subject as part of our services so that we can keep you informed about news, events, activities and services and process your gift aid donations and keep you informed about events, training and other matters relevant to the charitable sector.
-Under the contract with our software provider for the …, data is shared between the two parties to ensure access to the relevant electronic systems is maintained, but only anonymised data is used for reporting and monitoring.
+Under the contract with our software provider, data is shared between the two parties to ensure access to the relevant electronic systems is maintained, but only anonymised data is used for reporting and monitoring.

 - Processing is necessary for carrying out obligations under employment, health and safety, social security or social protection law, or a collective agreement.
 Such protection and justification for processing applies to personal data relating to volunteers internally for Community360 and for the outreach organisations we serve